OwnersUp/ownersup.com/_posts/2021-09-22-a-deep-dive-into-goal-prioritization.md

 From there, you’ll be inspired to click on the item in your calendar, where you’ll have a more detailed plan written.
 The OwnersUp platform has a feature that significantly streamlines this process.
 Furthermore, ensure that you put three reminders to receive emails so that the goal never slips your mind.

-Here's a useful tidbit: studies exist showing how people with ADD excel at completing tasks and projects with a transparent deadline and when there's[**something that excites and inspires them**](https://www.additudemag.com/when-adhd-leads-to-lack-of-motivation-how-to-get-work-done/).
+Here's a useful tidbit: studies exist showing how people with ADD excel at completing tasks and projects with a transparent deadline and when there's&nbsp;[**something that excites and inspires them**](https://www.additudemag.com/when-adhd-leads-to-lack-of-motivation-how-to-get-work-done/).

 #### *Verbalize Your Goals to Whoever Will Listen:*